PaulFidika/claude-vm/DESIGN.md

 Our scope:
 - Adding Agent to Devcontainer: adding a secure version of Claude Code, or other coding agents, to the user's provided devcontainer spec.
 The agent should have maximum permissions, but the user's code, secrets, and machine should be kept safe.
-- Provider Orchestration: launching containers + volumes on local or remote providers
+- Agent Lifecycle: providing the user with input / output to the remote agent, keeping track of file changes, persisting changes.
-- Task Lifecycle: giving tasks to workspaces, keeping track of progress (Claude Code Logs), recording results in S3.
+- Provider Orchestration: launching containers + volumes on local or remote providers.
-- Workspace Lifecycle: stopping containers when the task is complete.
+- Workspace Lifecycle: stopping containers when the task is complete so they don't consume resources.
-- UI: mobile UI + remote VSCode for supervising / talking to claude.
-Terminal (ssh) access to workspace.
+- UI: mobile UI + remote VSCode + terminal (ssh) for supervising claude and viewing the workspace.

 Provider scope:
 - Infrastructure lifecycle (VM, network)